kevlened/pytanium/README.md

 Recorder/Object spy
 -------------------
 Sahi has an excellent object spy and recorder.
-The pytanium recorder is a fork of Sahi Open Source with added pytanium support.
+The pytanium recorder will be a fork of Sahi Open Source with added pytanium support.